Kotlin/kotlinx.coroutines/docs/topics/coroutines-basics.md

 the code with coroutines inside of `runBlocking { ... }` curly braces.
 This is highlighted in an IDE by `this: CoroutineScope` hint right after the `runBlocking` opening curly brace.

-If you remove or forget `runBlocking` in this code, we'll get an error on the [launch] call, since `launch` is declared only in the [CoroutineScope]:
+If you remove or forget `runBlocking` in this code, you'll get an error on the [launch] call, since `launch` is declared only in the [CoroutineScope]:

 ```Plain Text